-This checklist is intended to be used to guide the initial outreach to asset owner/operators when conducting an assessment.
-The form and content of an introductory message may vary based on your agency or jurisdiction's policies and/or protocols, but there are several key elements that should be included.
-Those elements are outlined below.
+This checklist is intended to be used to guide initial outreach to asset owners/operators when conducting an assessment.
+The form and content of an introductory message may vary based on your agency/jurisdiction's policies/protocols, but the key elements outlined below should be included.

-- □ Points of Contact The initial contact should provide points of contact for all assessment team members, as well as the key person and agency responsible for the oversight of the assessment. - Reason for the Assessment The message should specify the rationale for the assessment.
-It should contain details on the specific requirements, goals, or expected benefits of the assessment. - □ Start Date and End Date The initial outreach message should request a specific timeframe for the assessment, including the desired dates to begin the project, perform on-site data gathering and observations, and when the assessment will be completed. - Data Requirements from the Customer The assessment team should request information in advance, to reduce the amount of time required on site.
-Information that would prove useful includes previous security assessment reports, facility maps, system diagrams, emergency response and continuity of operations policies and procedures, and other policies and procedures dealing with emergency action plans. - □ Access and other Requirements for on-site Assessment The introductory outreach should list the on-site requirements for the assessment team so that the asset owner/operator may begin preparations.
-On-site requirements typically include physical access, access to the site point-of-contact while on-site, and access process (security check in procedures, etc.) - □ Safety Requirements Some sites may have specific safety plans with which the assessment team will need to be familiar prior to coming on-site.
+Points of Contact - The initial contact should provide points of contact for all assessment team members, as well as the key person and agency responsible for the oversight of the assessment.
+Reason for the Assessment - The message should specify the rationale for the assessment and contain details on the specific requirements, goals, or expected benefits of the assessment.
+Start Date and End Date - The initial outreach message should request a specific timeframe for the assessment, including the desired dates to begin the project, perform on-site data gathering and observations, and when the assessment will be completed.

+Data Requirements from the Asset Owner/Operator - The assessment team should request information in advance, to reduce the amount of time required on site.
+Information that would prove useful includes previous security assessment reports, facility maps, system diagrams, emergency response and continuity of operations policies and procedures, and other policies and procedures dealing with emergency action plans.

+Access and other Requirements for on-site Assessment - The introductory outreach should list the on-site requirements for the assessment team so that the asset owner/operator may begin preparations.
+On-site requirements typically include physical access, access to the site point-of-contact while on-site, and access process (security check in procedures, etc.)

+Safety Requirements - Some sites may have specific safety plans with which the assessment team will need to be familiar prior to coming on-site.
 Some requirements include Personal Protective Equipment (PPE) such as hard hats, steel toed shoes, gloves, eye protection, and hearing protection.
 The initial outreach should inquire what such safety requirements the assessment team should expect on site, so they can bring the appropriate equipment.